canonical/k8s-snap/docs/src/snap/howto/epa.md

 This section explains how to set up the EPA features in a {{product}} cluster.

-The content starts with the setup of the environment (including steps for using [MAAS][]).
+The content starts with the setup of the environment (including steps for using [MAAS][MAAS]).
 Then the setup of {{product}}, including the Multus & SR-IOV/DPDK networking components.
-Finally, the steps needed to test every EPA feature: HugePages, Real-time Kernel, CPU Pinning / Numa Topology Awareness and SR-IOV/DPDK.
+Finally, the steps needed to test every EPA feature:
+HugePages, Real-time Kernel, CPU Pinning / Numa Topology Awareness and SR-IOV/DPDK.

 ## What you'll need